6 Gratifying Reasons To Adopt A Senior Cat

 Kittens and young cats have a lot of energy to expend, which means they often don’t think twice about running around the house (in the middle of the night) and accidentally knocking things over or using their claws where they shouldn’t.
 Adult cats, on the other hand, don’t need to learn the ropes, so there’s less disciplining and training and more relaxing with your furry friend.

 A senior cat will more than likely be completely content just lounging around, eating delicious food, and spending time with you.
 He may be up for playing for a little while every day, but he won’t have the energy that a younger cat has, so you can take things easy.

-When you adopt a kitten, you typically need to give him a series of necessary vaccinations, as well as deworming medications, to ensure he is healthy.
-Once old enough, your kitten will also need to be spayed/neutered as well.
+Whenever you adopt kittens, you may need to give them a series of necessary vaccinations, as well as deworming medications, to help ensure they’re healthy.
+Once old enough, a kitten might need to be spayed/neutered as well.

-But when you adopt a senior kitty, it’s more likely that there won’t be a need for a spay/neuter surgery.
-And a senior cat may not need deworming medications or the entire set of vaccines that a kitten would need, though your vet may recommend booster shots, if necessary.
+But when you adopt a senior kitty, spay/neuter surgery might have already been done in the past.
+And a senior cat might not need deworming medications or the entire set of vaccines that a kitten would need, though your vet may recommend booster shots, if necessary.

-Seniors are some of the hardest cats to place in homes, so many of them end up either in no-kill shelters for extended periods of time, or in kill shelters to be euthanized.
+Seniors are some of the hardest cats to place in homes, so a lot of them end up either in no-kill shelters for extended periods of time or in kill shelters to be euthanized.
 By adopting a senior kitty, you’ll be saving his life before it’s too late.

-When adopting a senior kitty, try to get as much information as possible about his past homes and medical history.
-The rescue may be able to tell you how he ended up in the shelter, and this could clue you into the life he used to live.
-Was the cat neglected, for example, or did he live with an elderly individual who passed away?
+When adopting a senior kitty, try to get as much information as possible about his past home(s) and medical history.
+The rescue may be able to tell you how he ended up in the shelter, and this could clue you in on the life he used to live.
+For example, was the cat neglected, was he a stray, or did he live with an elderly individual who passed away?
 No matter what, by adopting a senior cat, you’ll be giving him a second chance to enjoy life again and be comfortable for the rest of his days.